 The preparation of financial statements and related disclosures in conformity with U.S. Generally Accepted Accounting Principles ("GAAP") and the discussion and analysis of our financial condition and operating results require our management to make judgments, assumptions and estimates that affect the amounts reported in its Consolidated Financial Statements and accompanying notes.
-Note 2, Summary of Significant Accounting Policies, to the Consolidated Financial Statements included in this Form 8-K describes the significant accounting policies and methods used in the preparation of our Consolidated Financial Statements.
+Note 2, Summary of Significant Accounting Policies, to the Consolidated Financial Statements bergeries the significant accounting policies and methods used in the preparation of our Consolidated Financial Statements.
 Management bases its estimates on historical experience and on various other assumptions it believes to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities.
 Actual results may differ from these estimates and such differences may be material.